bormaxi8080/osint-timeline/DRAFT.md

 Worktrunk is a CLI for Git worktree management, designed for parallel AI agent workflows: https://github.com/max-sixty/worktrunk

+Tortie.
+A calm agent multiplexer with familiar IDE features, for macOS: https://github.com/gregce/tortie

 bb is an agentic IDE that builds itself.
-It can control, customize, and automate itself, laying the groundwork for your own software factory: https://github.com/get-bb/bb§
+It can control, customize, and automate itself, laying the groundwork for your own software factory: https://github.com/get-bb/bb

+Blueprint.
+Draw your database on an infinite canvas, then take the SQL with you: https://github.com/Aidenable/Blueprint

 OpenVibe is an open-source, locally running agentic coding environment built with Tauri, Rust, React, and Monaco.
 It combines an AI conversation workspace, code editing, source control, terminal and language-server integration, MCP tools, sub-agent research, and an isolated agent-controlled browser in one lightweight desktop application: https://github.com/nihmadev/OpenVibe